-LEARN-502 Academic Assistance & Tutoring 0.0 units

-Academic Assistance & Tutoring is individual and group assistance for academic success through study guidance, tutoring, and support.
+LEARN-502 Academic Assistance & Tutoring 0.0 units Academic Assistance & Tutoring is individual and group assistance for academic success through study guidance, tutoring, and support.
 Course is designed for students seeking assistance with concurrent coursework.
 Repeatable: May be repeated four times.
 Open-Entry / Open-Exit.

-Woodland TBA TBA & D.Pierro NOTE: This course requires 5 hrs lecture and 54 hours lab to be arranged with the instructor in the Student Success Center.
-D.Pierro W-817

-NOTE: This course requires 5 hrs lecture and 54 hours lab to be arranged with the instructor in the Student Success Center.
-D.Pierro W-817 TBA &
+4288 TBA TBA & D.Pierro W-817 ecture and 54 hours lab to be a rranged with the instruct tor in the Stu udent Success C enter.
+4289 TBA TBA & D.Pierro W-817 NOTE: This course requires 5 hrs lecture and 54 hours lab to be arranged with the instructor in the Student Success Center. the instruct tor in the Sti ident Success C enter.
+6464 TBA TBA & D.Pierro W-817 NOTE: This course requires 5 hrs lecture and 54 hours lab to be arranged with the instruct he instructor in the Student Success Center.